kprajapatii/ayecode-connect/readme.txt

 == Changelog ==

+= 1.4.11 - 2025-09-TBD =
+* Set English as a default language for the support user - CHANGED

 = 1.4.10 - 2025-08-28 =
 * Turnstile captcha is not working on WPS Hide Login page - FIXED
 * Shows warning for mailerlite Turnstile capthca - FIXED